Jigarthanda DoubleX: Plot

-Now that the long-awaited peace has been achieved, Caesar and Kiruban are shocked to see Shettani still hunting elephants the next day.
+The next day, Caesar and Kiruban are shocked to see Shettani still hunting elephants.
 Shettani reveals that it is the CM-led government that has nurtured him over the years so that he can smuggle ivories on behalf of two business tycoons.
 They promised Sindhanai Rani to eventually elevate her to the post of Prime Minister through lobbying.
 Shettani also reveals that the authorities have planned to label Caesar as the real Shettani and eventually wipe out the tribe in a police operation.
-The tribals agree to lay their lives peacefully and confront the police firing.
+Shettani is then attacked by an elephant whilst the tribals agree to lay their lives peacefully and confront the police firing.

-The firing kills all the villagers, including Caesar and Malaiyarasi.
+Rathna Kumar personally kills Caesar as his police subordinates kill the villagers, including Malaiyarasi.
 Kiruban, who films the massacre, tries to escape with Paingili and Caesar's newborn child, but they get shot by Rathna.
 None of these incidents reach the common people.
 Within weeks, Jeyakodi is touted to be the next CM candidate, and Karmegam is dropped from the cabinet.
 Karmegam, who had managed to secure tapes of Kiruban's footage, plays it in a packed theatre where Jeyakodi's film was supposed to play, as a tribute to Caesar.
-The audience learns about Caesar's life and also the government-led massacre of the tribals and start protesting against the government.
+The audience learns about Caesar's life and the government-led massacre of the tribals and start protesting against the government.
 News of the massacre reaches the higher-ups in the central government.
-Sindhanai Rani sends Rathna and his men to kill Karmegam in the theatre, but Rathna is shocked to see Kiruban, who is still alive, along with Paingili and Caesar's son.
-Kiruban kills Rathna, while Karmegam and his aides eliminate his men.
+Sindhanai Rani sends Rathna and his men to kill Karmegam in the theatre, but Rathna is shocked to see Kiruban, who is still alive.
+Kiruban personally kills Rathna, while Karmegam's aides eliminate his men.

 Kiruban returns home to be with Caesar's son, where Paingili and Kiruban name him Sethu, as per Malaiyarasi's vow to Goddess Sethukaali Amman.
 An anonymous man secretly follows Paingili and Sethu, and tells another man that they will eliminate the last remaining members of Caesar's family.

+Cast

+Additionally, Sananth appears in an uncredited role.

 Production

 Development

-In early April 2022, it was reported that Karthik Subbaraj was to begin working on a sequel to his 2014 film Jigarthanda.
-On 1 August, 8 years since the release of Jigarthanda, the project was officially announced.
+In early April 2022, it was reported that director Karthik Subbaraj was to begin working on a sequel to his 2014 film Jigarthanda.
+On 1 August 8 years since the release of Jigarthanda, the project was officially announced.
 Santhosh Narayanan was chosen as the music composer, who also scored in Jigarthanda and has been part of Karthik's earlier films.
-Karthik on Vinayagar Chathurthi on 31 August, shared that the pre-production of Jigarthanda 2 has begun.
-He further stated that the film would not have any connection to its predecessor and would have a fresh narrative.
-The cinematography was handled by Tirru, who earlier worked on Subbaraj's Petta and Mercury.
+Karthik, on Vinayagar Chathurthi on 31 August, shared that the pre-production of Jigarthanda 2 has begun.
+He further claimed that the film would not have any connection to its predecessor and would have a fresh narrative.
+The cinematography was handled by Tirru, who earlier worked on Karthik's Mercury (2018) and Petta (2019).
 Shafique Mohamed Ali joined as the editor.
 On 11 December, the title Jigarthanda DoubleX was announced, along with a promotional video.
 The film was produced by Five Star Creations, Invenio Origin, and Stone Bench Creations.